caltechlibrary/newt/newtrouter.1.md

 The application properties are optional.

 port
-: (optional: newtrouter, newtmustache) default is This port number the Newt web services uses to listen for request on localhost
+: (optional: newtrouter, newtHandlebars) default is This port number the Newt web services uses to listen for request on localhost

 htdocs
 : (optional: newtrouter only) Directory that holds your application's static content

 environment
-: (optional: newtrouter, newtmustache) this is a list of operating system environment that will be available to routes.
+: (optional: newtrouter, newtHandlebars) this is a list of operating system environment that will be available to routes.
 This is used to pass in secrets (e.g. credentials) need in the pipeline

 Routes hosts a list of request descriptions and their data pipelines.
 This property is only used by Newt router and Newt code generator.